 See how the B2B and B2C food industries have fared over the last 18 months as we take a look at what has changed and what hasn’t since the early stages of the pandemic.

 Original post: March 2020 | Updated post: August 2021

-17 March 2020.
-In recent weeks the coronavirus pandemic has taken the world—and with it the food industry—by a storm.
-In Europe, every day we wake up to new government regulations and recommendations, which at this point include a continent-wide shift toward remote work wherever possible alongside widespread restaurant shut-downs and a rapidly rising number of bans on people's movements and activities.
-Everyone is grappling with developing emergency measures to keep businesses running and the economy afloat.
-At foodcircle, we are carefully monitoring the situation as it unfolds.
-We compiled this overview to help you understand how the food industry has been affected so far.
+In March 2020, the coronavirus pandemic took the world—and with it the food industry—by a storm.
+In Europe, every day we woke up to new government regulations and recommendations, which included a continent-wide shift toward remote work wherever possible alongside widespread restaurant shut-downs and a rapidly rising number of bans on people's movements and activities.
+Everyone grappled with developing emergency measures to keep businesses running and the economy afloat.
+At foodcircle, we carefully monitored the situation as it unfolded.

 The B2B Food Industry - Supply Chains

 Looking at the B2B landscape, there is still much uncertainty around how supply chains have been and will be affected in the food industry.
 In the United States, eatery.com recently published the alarming claim that “[...] there have been major interruptions in the food supply chain as factories temporarily close amidst the outbreak and concerns grow surrounding the importing and exporting of goods”.
 It is our understanding that this statement was primarily referring to distribution shortages between traditional wholesalers and supermarket retailers, not to eCommerce.
 Many EU member states, including Poland, implemented emergency measures this weekend and closed off their borders to tourists, giving rise to worries surrounding trade blockages.
 European governments are working to keep their trade routes open and truck drivers, for example, are currently still exempt from the rapidly spreading border-crossing bans.